rohan-paul/Awesome-JavaScript-Interviews/Redux/redux-thunk-basics.md

 <img src="Redux-Thunk.jpeg">

-First, the synchronous and pure flow of data through Redux’s components is well-defined with distinct, simple roles.
+### First, the synchronous and pure flow of data through Redux’s components is well-defined with distinct, simple roles.
+Which is as below ->

 ### Action creators create objects → objects are dispatched to the store → the store invokes reducers → reducers generate new state → listeners are notified of state updates.

 A thunk is another word for a function.
 But it’s not just any old function.
 It’s a special (and uncommon) name for a function that’s returned by another.
 Like this: